zhangming1978/js-excel-formula-tree/README.md

-# Display the dependency/predency relation in the formulas in an Excel file
+# Display the Formula relation as a tree using JS